Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

 That's it!
 Open up your browser and try it out. (or if you haven't been following along, you can check out the live demo [here](https://tic-tac-vue.netlify.app).

-> If you want you can check out the repo, where you'll find a couple extras like TS, and refactoring into composition functions!
+> If you want you can [check out the repo](https://github.com/roninii/vue3-tic-tac-toe), where you'll find a couple extras like TS, and refactoring into composition functions!
 I would've liked to include that here, but that was just out of the scope for this post.
-If there is enough
+If there is enough interest, I'd be happy to make a follow up post!

 Hope you had fun, and hopefully you learned a thing or two about using the composition api in project setting instead of just theory and small examples!